mnotin/chess-ai/README.md

-AI rust-basee solution using the "minmax" rule to play chess.
+AI rust-based solution using the "minmax" rule to play chess.